sthysel/tpuparty/README.md

 The common COCO trained mobilenet model is included in this repo for convenience.

+Notice the models are sourced from various places and may have their own licences attached.
+The licence for this project pertains to the code only.

 # Install

 At this time tensorflow is not yet available for Python 3.8, so use the next best thing